informatom/ember-hobo-demo/README.md

 ## And what about Ember ?

-To go into the details of the Ember app could maybe fill a book itself, but there isn't really anything Hobo specific there.
+To go into the details of the Ember app could maybe fill a book in itself ;-), but there isn't really anything Hobo specific there.

 Just have a look into the application yourself, it is created at [contracting2.js.coffee](https://github.com/informatom/ember-hobo-demo/blob/master/app/assets/javascripts/contracting2.js.coffee).
-All the application files are in it's [Javascript Directory](https://github.com/informatom/ember-hobo-demo/tree/master/app/assets/javascripts/contracting) in the assets.
+All the application files are in it's Javascript directory [contracting](https://github.com/informatom/ember-hobo-demo/tree/master/app/assets/javascripts/contracting) in the assets.

 Yes, everything is written in [Coffeescript](http://coffeescript.org/) insted of plain Javascript.
 I got into Coffeescript with this project and I quite like it because it looks way more Ruby'esque than plain Javascript.
 I haven't used [Ember script](http://emberscript.com/) in this project, which could be the next step to go.